What It's Really Like to Be a Digital Forensic Examiner

 If you have a little money to spend, I’d suggest signing up for one of the training classes offered by the large computer forensic tool manufacturers to get a feel for what’s involved with the work and the ways in which it’s done.

 If the class holds your interest, I’d look into the excellent programs in some universities at either the BS or MS levels (like the Masters of Computer Forensics available from George Mason University in Fairfax, Virginia, where I teach).

 TR: If you have anything else you'd like to add about your career or the field in general, please feel free to share it.

-JI: Computer forensics definitely isn’t for everyone, and that’s okay.
+JI: Computer forensics definitely isn’t for everyone, and that’s OK.
 Before spending a lot of time or money, find a digital forensics professional in your area, offer to buy him or her a cup of coffee, and pick their brains for an hour.
 Most of us are more than willing to share our knowledge, as that’s how we came up ourselves.

-Digital Forensics is a growth field (let’s face it, computers aren’t going away anytime soon), and there’s plenty of work for everyone.
-However, if you don’t value truth and aren’t able to stand-up for your work in the face of adversity, you won’t last long in this business where reputations are everything.
+Digital forensics is a growth field (let’s face it, computers aren’t going away anytime soon), and there’s plenty of work for everyone.
+However, if you don’t value truth and aren’t able to stand up for your work in the face of adversity, you won’t last long in this business where reputations are everything.

 I may not know a given forensic examiner personally, but I can guarantee you that I’m one phone call away from someone who does, and those unofficial “hall files” get passed around between examiners quickly.
 One instance of poor candor or lack of responsibility can end a career in its tracks.